hadi14250/weekly-coding-tips/tip3-jsSpreadSyntaxAndMap/README.md

 1. Censoring strings (e.g., replacing all characters with `*`).
 2. Formatting text by repeating a single character.
 3. Quickly modifying or generating patterns in strings.

-## Challenge Time!

-Try modifying this function to add a space between each character in the output!

-Happy coding! 🚀